 Signs of stress

-Stress from cancer develops in different ways, from feelings of being overwhelmed
+Stress from cancer develops in different ways.
+There may be feelings of being overwhelmed

-with responsibilities (both patient and caregiver), to feelings of resignation and
+with responsibilities (both the person and their caregiver), and feelings of resignation

-helplessness.
-Here are some of the more common signs and symptoms of stress from a
+and helplessness.
+Here are some of the more common symptoms of stress from a holistic

-Body.
-Initially, stress can energize you, but without adequate rest, stress can deplete
+At first stress can energize you.
+But without adequate rest, stress can drain your

-your energy.
-You can feel fatigue rather quickly.
-On-again, off-again fatigue may
+energy.
+You can feel extreme tiredness (fatigue) rather quickly.
+On-again, off-again

-turn into constant lethargy.
-In addition, headaches, allergies, muscle tension, and
+fatigue may turn into constant lethargy.
+In addition, headaches, allergies, muscle

-gastrointestinal problems may arise.
-Stress can and does cause wear and tear on the
+tension, and gastrointestinal problems may arise.
+Stress can and does cause wear and

 apathy, and resentment.
 Left unresolved, these emotions can pull you into a downward